 How to Reset Apple TV 4K or Apple TV HD

-Step 2: Choose System on the Settings menu.
+Step2: Choose System on the Settings menu.

 Step3: Tap on the Reset option.
 You will see two options.

 How to Reset Apple TV 3rd Generation or earlier

-Step 2: Choose the General option on the list of options displayed.
+Step2: Choose the General option on the list of options displayed.

-How to Reset your Apple TV without the Remote
+How to Reset your Apple TV Without the Remote

 - Using iTunes on PC or MacBook.

-Step 1: Power off your Apple TV and connect it to your Windows computer or Macbook using the lightning to USB cable.
+Step1: Turn off your Apple TV and connect it to your Windows computer or Macbook using the lightning to USB cable.

-Step 5: While restoring, don’t unplug the USB cable.
+Step5: While restoring, don’t unplug the USB cable.

 Step6: When the restore is finished, unplug the USB cable and power cable.

 Try using the Apple TV now.
 It will work flawlessly.
 Still, if you face some glitch or error, take it to the nearest Apple Service Centre.

-How to Reset your Apple TV Remote
+How to Reset Your Apple TV Remote

-The Siri Remote has the rechargeable battery and not the replaceable one.
-Charge it for a few minutes or check its charge.
-Go to Settings and click Remotes and Devices.
-Choose Remote to see how much charge is left on your Siri Remote.
+The Siri Remote has a rechargeable battery and not the replaceable one.
+Charge your Siri remote for a few minutes or check its charge.
+Go to Settings → click Remotes and Devices → choose Remote to see how much charge is left.

-Step 1: Press and hold the Menu button & Volume Up button for three seconds.
+Step1: Press and hold the Menu button & Volume Up button for three seconds.